leosperry/ha-kafka-net/README.md

    - At this point events should be streaming from Home Assistant into the `home_assistant` topic, which you can inspect via your kafka-ui instance.
 5. In the `~/example/HakafkaNet.ExampleApp` directory, create an `appsettings.Development.json` file.
    - Copy/paste the contents of the `appsettings.json` file and modify appropriately.
+   - You will need a long lived access token for Home Assistant, which you can get from Home Assitant UI or follow directions here: [Long Lived Access Tokens](https://developers.home-assistant.io/docs/auth_api/#long-lived-access-token)

 At this point your environment is set up and ready for development.
 If you run the example app, you can watch the consumers via a dashboard provided at  `localhost:<port>/kafkaflow`.
 It is provided via [KafkaFlow](https://github.com/Farfetch/kafkaflow).
 You could also connect to redis to see events being cached.
 To see the example automations in action, continue with these steps:
 1. In your HomeAssistant UI, create two helper buttons named: